RakshaSR/Investigate-a-Dataset/README.md

 # Investigate-a-Dataset
-Udacity Data Analytics Nanodegree August 2020
+Udacity Data Analytics Nanodegree August 2020 Project 2 - TMBD Movies Data set

 # Project Overview
 In this project, you will analyze a dataset and then communicate your findings about it.
 You will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.